Reviewer Telemetry Packet

 - telemetry clarity

-- data-side competition readiness
+- data-side reviewer readiness